pekka2/OpenCart-Migration-Upgrade-Tool/README.md

 		into your shopsoftware root
 		It should then look like: ../converter
 	2.	start the converter via http://YOURSHOP/converter/index.php
+        3.      login
+        4.      set full permissions for Top Administrator Group
-	3.	follow the instructions on the screen
+	5.	follow the instructions on the screen

 If you choose method B, follow these steps: